kulttuuri/databases-in-docker/README.md

-# Docker image containing common DBMS systems
+# Databases in Docker

-This repository contains automatic scripts for spinning up a docker image containing DBMS systems pre-installed.
+This repository contains automatic scripts for spinning up a Docker image containing some common DBMS systems pre-installed.
 The **build** script can be used to build the container and **run** script to run the container and to login into the container, so that you can use any database from the container.

 The pre-installed DBMS systems are listed below:
 - MariaDB